Commissioner Nelson | previous page

 Under Chris’s leadership the Secretary of State’s office was awarded the Election Center’s 2009 Professional Practices Program State Award.
 This annual award is given as recognition for the most outstanding election administration professional practice in the nation.
 The award recognizes the 2008 development and implementation of a new central election reporting system for the state.

 Following graduation from White Lake High School, Chris earned a bachelor’s degree in animal science, with highest honors, from South Dakota State University in 1987.

-Chris is actively involved in his church and counts agriculture and hunting as two areas of personal interest.
+Chris is involved in his church and counts agriculture and hunting as two areas of personal interest.
 He maintains a part-time cattle operation.
 Chris and his wife, Penny, reside in Pierre.
 Their daughter, Rebekah, is a nurse in Sioux Falls.